-An Administrative Use Permit is required for uses deemed "administratively permitted" in Table 4.1 (Allowable Uses).
-Applications for an Administrative Use Permit will be processed pursuant to Section 4.03.015 of the Ontario Development Code.
+An Administrative Use Permit shall be required for uses deemed "administratively permitted" in Table 4.1 (Allowable Uses).
+Applications for an Administrative Use Permit shall be processed pursuant to Section 4.03.015 of the Ontario Development Code.

 6.7.4 Appeals